pezcode/gltf-texturec/README.md

 - Python 3.6 or later
 - pygltflib:
     ```sh
-    # for some reason dataclasses-json is not registered as a dependency of pygltflib
-    # need to do this in two steps
-    pip install dataclasses-json
     pip install pygltflib
     ```
 - texturec must be in the PATH environment variable